 The UK Energy Research Centre is the focal point for UK research on sustainable energy.
-It takes an independent, whole-systems approach, drawing on engineering, economics and the physical, environmental and social sciences.
+It takes a whole systems approach to energy research, drawing on engineering, economics and the physical, environmental and social sciences.

 The Centre's role is to promote cohesion within the overall UK energy research effort.
-It acts as a bridge between the UK energy research community and the wider world, including business, policymakers and the international energy research community and is the centrepiece of the Research Councils Energy Programme www.ukerc.ac.uk
+It acts as a bridge between the UK energy research community and the wider world, including business, policymakers and the international energy research community and is the centrepiece of the Research Councils Energy Programme.

+www.ukerc.ac.uk

-Energy Systems and Modelling (ESM) THEME OF UKERC
+ENERGY SYSTEMS AND MODELLING (ESM) THEME OF UKERC